-Gary and Megan Bennett offer horse training in multiple disciplines.
-The Bennett’s, or “Baddog’s”, both start colts and put tune ups on older horses who have had time off or are misbehaving.
-Gary and Megan specialize in making Cowboy Mounted Shooting Horses (Between them they have 22 World and National Championship Wins in Cowboy Mounted Shooting, ACTHA (American Competitive Trail Horse Association) competition horses, training trick horses, fixing problem horses and starting horses over fences.
+Gary Baddog Bennett offers horse training in multiple disciplines.
+The“Baddog”, start colts and put tune ups on older horses who have had time off or are misbehaving.
+Baddog specialize in making Cowboy Mounted Shooting Horses (The Baddog’s have 27 World and National Championship Wins in Cowboy Mounted Shooting.
+Baddog is also training horses for ACTHA (American Competitive Trail Horse Association) competition horses, trick horses, fixing problem horses, starting horses over fences and Super Safe willing and lovable trail horses.
 They produce confident, solid and safe trail horses for all levels of riders.
-Gary and Megan use Natural Horsemanship; this means they train with the psychology of the horse in mind with the intent to help the horse to understand, not merely submit.
-The Bennett’s refer to themselves as equine teachers rather than trainers.
-They strive to help each horse and rider team reach its full potential, no matter what their chosen discipline.
-They value the spirit of the horse and preserve each individuals character at all cost.
+Baddog use Natural Horsemanship; this means they train with the psychology of the horse in mind with the intent to help the horse to understand, not merely submit.
+The Baddog’s refer to themselves as equine teachers rather than trainers.
+He strive to help each horse and rider team reach its full potential, no matter what their chosen discipline.
+Baddog values the spirit of the horse and preserve each individuals character at all cost.
 Team Baddog’s training fundamentals are based in the teachings of many great horsemen including: Ray Hunt, Tom Dorrance, Monte Foreman, Buck Branaman, Janiece Wilson, Clinton Anderson, and Pat Parelli.
 Gary and Megan are both students of the horse and are continuously tweaking their methods.
 Each horse is viewed as an individual and as such they believe each deserves a customized and flexible training plan designed with the owner’s specific goals in mind.
 Please enjoy this website, and stop by to meet them in person when you’re in the area!
-The Baddog’s have two facilities, Sunset Ranch, located in Buckeye, Arizona, and The Baddog Training Facility in Valley Springs California at the Dodasa ranch.
+The Baddog’s have two facilities, Sunset Ranch, located in Buckeye, Arizona, for the winter and The Baddog Training Facility in northern AZ where the Deer and the Antelope (and Elk, Javelina, Bear) play for the summer.

 Partner was a four year old problem child when he came in to Sunset Ranch on consignment to be sold.
 He needed lots of help before he was ready to be sold under the Sunset Ranch name.
 He set back, attacked other horses under saddle, refused to go forward and was a major spook on the trails.
 He needed a major attitude adjustment but was a really nicely bred animal!
 Because he had so much potential they bought him themselves.
 He has been sold just months after winning the SASS World Championship.